Code for Leasing Business Premises in England and Wales 2007

 Rights to assign, sublet and share occupation of the premises.

 Repairing obligations.
-The Lease Code 2007 states that unless the heads of terms expressly state otherwise, the lease should only require the tenant to hand back the premises in the same condition as when the lease was granted.
+The Landlord Code states that unless the heads of terms expressly state otherwise, the lease should only require the tenant to hand back the premises in the same condition as when the lease was granted.

 VAT status of the premises.